 How do you tell if a stock or other asset is being accumulated?

-Accumulation can last a few months or even years.
-But in most cases, it takes 3 – 6 weeks.
-It looks like a long period of consolidation during a downtrend.
-So you can easily identify it on the chart.
-Also, the ratio of up days to down days is pretty much equal.
-Thus, volatility tends to be low due to the lack of interest.
+Accumulation can extend over a few months or even years, but typically lasts between 3 to 6 weeks.
+This phase appears as a prolonged period of consolidation following a downtrend, making it relatively straightforward to spot on the chart.
+During accumulation, the ratio of up days to down days tends to be roughly equal, resulting in lower volatility due to diminished market interest.

 Best strategies trade Wyckoff accumulation